Tag: Joni Scott

 Joni Scott is an Australian author with four published novels: Whispers through Time, The Last Hotel, Colour Comes to Tangles and her latest WW I drama Time, heal my Heart.
 Joni has her own website; https://joniscottauthor.com.

-The Crazy Writing Process for ‘The Last Hotel’!
+The Crazy Writing of ‘The Last Hotel’!

-The Crazy Writing Process for ‘The Last Hotel’!
+The Crazy Writing of ‘The Last Hotel’!

 OnlineBook.org offers reviews of member’s books by other members.
 Recently, an author reviewed my second novel, The Last Hotel.
 This came as a pleasant surprise as I never solicited a review.
 So, I posted it here as these reviews are not posted on Amazon or Goodreads where most readers look to read opinions on books.
 Here it is, below and this is the link to it; An author’s review of The Last Hotel.
 If only this reviewing author knew the crazy writing process involved in writing this book.